walterfreeman/phys307/projects/project0.md

 This report will be short (since in the beginning we're mostly interested in developing some computer skills, rather than doing physics), but the reports will be a larger and larger portion of your submission as the semester goes on.

+If you need to copy files from the course computer to your local computer, use the `WinSCP` program installed on the lab computers.
+(You can also google this and download it for your own laptops.)
 ---

 <br>